wasp-lang/vscode-wasp/README.md

    how it got clasified/scoped by extension -> this is great for figuring out if extension does what it should do, which is at the end, applying correct scopes.
 7. Repeat step 4.

+For features implemented in typescript, the entry point for the project is `src/extension.ts`.
+Use `npm run compile-ts` to compile the typescript code, or `npm run watch` to automatically recompile on changes.

+Use `npm run compile` to compile typescript code and convert the TextMate grammar to JSON.

 ### Publish
 Make sure you have `vsce` installed: `npm -g install vsce`.